7 Tables

 • Table Row Below

-Fast way to add a new row: Select the bottom-right cell and press the Tab key.
+A quick way to add a new row is to select the bottom-right cell and press the Tab key.

 • Table Columns